asteroid-lang/asteroid/docs/Reference Guide.rst

 defines a parameterized ``sort`` function over a list.
 The ``sort`` function makes use of a user-defined order predicate on the list's elements to perform the sort.
 The ``Quicksort`` is the underlying sort algorithm.
-Here is a simple example,
+The following is a simple example,
 ::

    load system io.